amlkteam/capstone/README.md

 `python sample_articles_cbc.py`

-**5. Bloomberg Sampling**
+**5. Bloomberg Sampling for annotation**

-**Purpose:** Sample the data from the Bloomberg articles that are extracted from annotation and prediction.
-The dataset that will be used for annotation and prediction will be generated, the rest of the articles will be used for prediction.
+**Purpose:** Sample the data from the Bloomberg articles that are extracted.
+The dataset to be used for annotation will be generated, the rest of the articles will be used for prediction.
 The data files used for annotation will be generate at `../data/annotated_data/bloomberg/`.
-And the data files for prediction will be generated at `../../sentiment_analyzer/data/predictions_data/bloomberg/`. *This step is optional if annotated data is already available.
-Sampling and annotation is for the fine-tuning phase of the algorithm.*
+And the data files for prediction will be generated at `../../sentiment_analyzer/data/predictions_data/bloomberg/`. <ins>*This step is optional if annotated data is already available.
+Sampling and annotation is for the fine-tuning phase of the algorithm.*</ins>

 Required files: